Tiger Woods sets date for return to golf

 - Jesper Parnevik reveals Woods' form in practice

-(CNN)It's been one year, six weeks and a day since Tiger Woods last hit a golf ball in competition, but the wait could soon be over.
+(CNN)It's been one year, six weeks and a day since Tiger Woods last hit a golf ball in competition, but the wait will soon be over.

-The former World No. 1 announced that he will be competing in three tournaments at the start of the 2016-17 season: Safeway Open, Turkish Airlines Open and the Tiger Woods Foundation-run Hero World Challenge.
+The former World No. 1 has confirmed that he will be competing in three tournaments at the start of the 2016-17 season: Safeway Open, Turkish Airlines Open and the Tiger Woods Foundation-run Hero World Challenge.

-"My rehabilitation is to the point where I'm comfortable making plans, but I still have work to do," Woods said on his website.
-"Whether I can play depends on my continued progress and recovery.
-My hope is to have my game ready to go.

-"I'm looking forward to going to California for my foundation event and Safeway.
-I'm also excited to return to Turkey and Albany.
-It could be a fun fall."
+The Safeway tournament will continue his reintroduction to golf following his role as one of Davis Love's vice captains in Team USA's Ryder cup victory at Hazeltine.

+He said his experience has inspired him to lead his country one day.

 The 14-time major winner hasn't competed since the Wyndham Championship in August 2015 where he finished tied for 10th.

-However, after undergoing a third back operation in 20 months in October last year, Woods stressed the importance of taking his time in returning from injury.
+But after undergoing a third back operation in 20 months in October last year, Woods stressed the importance of taking his time in returning from injury.

-"It was difficult missing tournaments that are important to me, but this time I was smart about my recovery and didn't rush it," he said.
+"My rehabilitation is to the point where I'm comfortable making plans, but I still have work to do," Woods announced on his website last month.

+The Safeway Open in California, which begins next week on October 13, gives Woods the chance to add to his total of 79 PGA Tour titles and close in on Sam Snead's all-time record of 82.

 "It was great spending time with my children Sam and Charlie, and also working on a lot of projects including golf-course design, the upcoming 20th anniversary of my foundation and my book about the 1997 Masters.